-Together the experience that we have gained through the implementation of the 11kV SFCL device we now have sufficient confidence to recommend 11kV fault current limiters in general for use as a business-as-usual option for those areas on the network where fault level capacity is constrained and a good economic case can be made against alternative mitigation.
-The learning gained will be used to create appropriate standards and design policies during the first half of 2014.
+The Together with the experience that we have gained through the implementation of the 11kV SFCL device we now have sufficient confidence to recommend 11kV fault current limiters in general for use as a business-as-usual option for those areas on the network where fault level capacity is constrained and a good economic case can be made against alternative mitigation.
+The learning gained is being used to create the appropriate standards and design policies.
+These will be available during 2015.